On order of vanishing of characteristic elements: First main result

 By Lemma \ref{res BVseries}, we see that $\res(\xi_E)$ is a characteristic element of $X(E/F_\infty)$ viewed in $\M_{H_L}(U)$, where $H_L = \Gal(F_\infty/L^\cyc)$.
 Taking this into account, it then follows from Proposition \ref{evaluation ind rep} and Lemma \ref{char and Akashi} that $\Phi_{\reg_L}(\xi_E) = \Ak_{H_L}\big(X(E/F_\infty)\big)$ mod $\Op\ps{T_L}^{\times}$.
 By Proposition \ref{akashi E formula}, the latter is given by

 where $M(L^\cyc)$ is the set of primes of $L^\cyc$ above $p$ at which $E$ has split multiplicative reduction.
 It remains to calculate the order of vanishing of the terms appearing on the right.
 Lemma \ref{neq l structure twist} tells us that the local cohomology terms outside $p$ has no contribution to order of vanishing.
 For the split multiplicative primes above $p$ and in view of assumption (c), we may invoke Lemmas \ref{akashi split mult 1} and \ref{akashi zero order split mult 2} to calculate their contributions to the order of vanishing.
+In particular, each $w\in M(F^\cyc)$ contribute either 1 or 0 accordingly to whether the prime $w$ satisfies (I) or (II) in Definition \ref{splitmultdef}.
 Finally, by Proposition \ref{semisimple} and assumption (b), the order of vanishing of $\ch_{\Zp\ps{\Ga_L}}\big(X(E/L^\cyc)\big)$ is given by $\corank_{\Zp}\big(\Sel(E/L)\big)$.
 Combining these observations, we have our theorem. \epf